How To Ease Sore Muscles After A Challenging Workout, According To Top Trainers

 - Chicken breast

 Foam rolling—one form of a stretching technique known as self-myofascial release (SMR)—is another great tool for minimizing muscle soreness after a workout.
-"According to a 2015 Journal of Athletic Training study, foam rolling the leg muscles can decrease DOMS after an intense barbell back squat training session," explains Barroso.
+"According to a 2015 Journal of Athletic Training 3study3, foam rolling the leg muscles can decrease DOMS after an intense barbell back squat training session," explains Barroso.
 "In this study, foam rolling was done for 45 seconds at a time with 15 seconds rest per muscle group."

 To begin with, start by rolling each muscle group for 30 seconds to help break up some of the soreness.
 It's completely normal for this to be uncomfortable—although it shouldn't be excruciating.